About this Page

 - The bite victim must submit the specimen for an official identification by a qualified arachnologist.

-- The spider must be identified to species as Tegenaria agrestis.
+- The spider must be identified to species as Eratigena agrestis.

 - Finally, the bite area must be followed by the doctor to determine if a necrotic lesion develops.

 Considering that almost everyone in Northern Utah has hobos in their home from August to October, seeing one in the bedroom does not implicate the spider.
 Below is a table comparing the evidence for and against hobos having a necrotic bite.
 Unfortunately, there is no conclusive evidence to suggest that either side is correct without a doubt; however, you will notice that the "evidence for" is highly circumstantial, while "evidence against" is scientific in nature.
 For a more detailed discussion on this topic see this publication by Vetter.